 For sketches with a little more detail, a better quality sketch paper will give you a finer surface to work on.
 Strathmore Windpower Sketch is a lightweight (almost transparent) paper with a fine smooth surface, while Windpower Drawing is a little heavier.

 Paper Surface and Texture

-The surface of sketch paper shouldn't detract from a sketch, but it often doesn't really add anything, either.
+The surface of the sketch paper shouldn't detract from a sketch, but it often doesn't add anything, either.
 If you want a stronger texture through your sketch, consider a medium-surface drawing paper such as Lana Dessin.
 The double sizing gives a firm drawing surface while the even grain gives sketches a distinctive look.